3saster/fullscrn_huds/readme.txt

 * CHANGELOG *

 > Version 5.X.X (XXX XX, 2020)
-  [HERETIC] Split mode: Added invulnerability indicator ("LIFE" and "ARMOR" labels turn golden) [HERETIC] Split mode: Improved transparency for key icons
+  [ALL] Stats: Powerup timers no longer display when the stats are turned off but the powerup position is not off [HERETIC] Split mode: Added invulnerability indicator ("LIFE" and "ARMOR" labels turn golden) [HERETIC] Split mode: Improved transparency for key icons